Psi-Ops: The Mindgate Conspiracy: Legacy

 Director Brian Eddy attributed the game's weak sales to its marketing, saying that Midway had restructured its marketing team half way through the game's promotion.
 Shortly after the game's release, film producers Adrian Askarieh and Chuck Gordon purchased its film rights.
 The intention was to release the film at the same time as the game's sequel.

 Midway was sued for $1.5 million in 2007 by William L. Crawford III, who alleged that Psi-Ops and its plot was stolen from his 1998 screenplay of the same name.
 According to Crawford, he had spoken to Midway about the project in 2001.
 Judge Florence-Marie Cooper ruled in Midway's favor in 2008, finding there was no evidence of copyright violation.

 While a sequel was considered, Midway decided against it due to poor sales.
 A story for the sequel was never decided on, but Eddy said that it likely would have involved Scryer's Mindgate organization hunting him after they fear he has become too powerful.
 The developers considered adding new psychic powers, new uses for existing ones, more destructible environments, larger levels, smarter enemy AI, and new gameplay mechanics such as vehicle use.
 Many of the developers for Psi-Ops went to work on Stranglehold, which included aspects such as destructible environments that they had wished to include in a Psi-Ops sequel.
 Midway continued suffering from internal issues and ended operations five years after the release of Psi-Ops.
 During its dissolution, the rights to Psi-Ops were purchased by Warner Bros. alongside hundreds of other intellectual properties.
-Psi-Ops was released as a free download with advertisements on FilePlanet in 2008, and it is now abandonware.
+Psi-Ops was released as a free download with advertisements on FilePlanet in 2008, and was considered abandonware until Sony announced in 2026 that it would be re-released on the PlayStation 5.